Welcome to our Website

 I was Pulitzer-Prize winner and Grammy award winner, Kendrick Lamar’s first interview at XXL Magazine.
 Today, he’s an artist worth over 75 million dollars.

-Welcome to my website.
-My name is Nicole LoPresti.
-I made this website so you could learn more about me.
-I also have a blog, please check the link above for my blog musings.
-I post about work, family, and friends.
-I have a few celebrity friends because I worked in the Hip-Hop industry at a time when new talent was emerging.
-I was Pulitzer -Prize winner and Grammy award winner, Kendrick Lamar’s first interview at XXL Magazine.
-Also, I was The Paley Center in New York City’s guest speaker, Krondon’s, first interview for Vibe Magazine!
-Now, he’s on the show “Black Lightening” on the CW11 network.
-I interned and was then hired by the first person to review the first ever Drake mixtape!
+The Paley Center in New York City’s features entertainers from film, television, and books guest speaker, Krondon’s, first interview for Vibe Magazine!
+Today, he’s an Academy-Award winner on the show “Black Lightening” on the CW11 network.
+I interned and was then hired by, Shanel Odum, the first person to review the first ever Drake mixtape!
 Now, he’s the biggest star in the world.

-I graduated from Monmouth University and hope to be taking Early Education classes next semester.
+In 2019, I completed a 4 year BA in Early Education, endorsement K – 6.
 I’m a child-care provider with State Credentials from the Health/Child Services department.
 I’ve completed fingerprinting at Identego and underwent a through background check.
 I also had to undergo a physical with doctor’s consent that I am cleared to work with children including a drug test.

-I like that I did all this for my job.

-I also like simple Math Games implemented to teach basic math.
+I also like simple Math Games implemented to teach basic math and English.

-A few examples of Published Articles and Writing Samples:
+A few examples of my Published Articles and Writing Samples:

 - Changes: 2Pac’s Manager Leila Steinberg

 - Japan’s Influence on Hip-Hop